Nan Clement

 I finished my Economics PhD under the supervision of Daniel Arce, Catherine Tucker, Anne M. Burton, and Anton Sobolev.

-My research focuses on the Economics of Digitization with an emphasis on Health IT, Cybersecurity, Privacy, Cloud, and Responsible AI.
+My research focuses on the Digital Economics with an emphasis on Health IT, Cybersecurity, Privacy, Cloud, and Responsible AI.

 Prior to graduate school, I was a business data platform test engineer at China Construction Bank Supply Chain Finance Company and an assistant researcher at Investment Research Institute in Beijing.
 I hold an MS in Accountancy (Data Analytics) from University of Illinois Urbana-Champaign.
 I am an award-wining teacher with a wide range of teaching interests in Business Analytics, Cloud Platforms, AI, Platform Economics, Microeconomics, Digital Economics, Game Theory, and Health Economics.